 If you’ve done everything correctly, then this should be an easier process than previously considered.
 In an ideal world, there will be one candidate who stands head and shoulders above the others.
 If not, then go back over your criteria and this checklist and create a values list to determine if one rises above the others.

-If you require support in your engineering candidate recruitment processes, then upload your vacancy here.
+If you require support in your engineering candidate recruitment processes, then get in touch now.